yakimovim/vscode-check-npm-updates/README.md

 The extension is activated every time you open new workspace.
 It looks for `package.json` files in all subfolders of the folders of workspaces.
 But `node_modules` folders are excluded from the search.
 Also you can run it at any moment using keyboard shortcut.

+You can change number of simultaneously displayed notifications by adjusting `checkNpmUpdates.maximumNumberOfNotification` configuration setting.
+Negative value means that all notifications will be displayed.

 ## Keyboard Shortcuts

 The extension registers keyboard shortcut `checkNpmUpdates.checkUpdates` to execute checking immediately.
 Default shortcut is `Shift-Ctrl-C` (`Shift-Cmd-C` for Mac).